Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Abstract

 \section{Abstract}

 Effective connectivity can describe the causal patterns among brain regions.
 These patterns have the potential to reveal the pathological mechanism and promote early diagnosis and effective drug development for cognitive disease.
-However, the current studies mainly focus on using empirical functional time series to calculate effective connections, which may not comprehensively capture the complex causal relationships between brain regions.
-In this paper, a novel Multi-resolution Spatiotemporal Enhanced Transformer Denoising (MSETD) network with an adversarially functional diffusion model is proposed to map functional magnetic resonance imaging (fMRI) into effective connectivity for mild cognitive impairment (MCI) analysis.
-To be specific, the denoising framework leverages a conditional diffusion process that progressively translates the noise and conditioning fMRI to effective connectivity in an end-to-end manner.
-To ensure reverse diffusion quality and diversity, the multi-resolution enhanced transformer generator is designed to extract local and global spatiotemporal features.
-Furthermore, a multi-scale diffusive transformer discriminator is devised to capture the temporal patterns at different scales for generation stability.
-Evaluations of the ADNI datasets demonstrate the feasibility and efficacy of the proposed model.
-The proposed model not only achieves superior prediction performance compared with other competing methods but also identifies MCI-related causal connections that are consistent with clinical studies.
+However, the current methods utilize software toolkits to extract empirical features from brain imaging to estimate effective connectivity.
+These methods heavily rely on manual parameter settings and may result in large errors during effective connectivity estimation.
+In this paper, a novel brain imaging-to-graph generation (BIGG) framework is proposed to map functional magnetic resonance imaging (fMRI) into effective connectivity for mild cognitive impairment (MCI) analysis.
+To be specific, the proposed BIGG framework is based on the diffusion denoising probabilistic models (DDPM), where each denoising step is modeled as a generative adversarial network (GAN) to progressively translate the noise and conditional fMRI to effective connectivity.
+The hierarchical transformers in the generator are designed to estimate the noise at multiple scales.
+Each scale concentrates on both spatial and temporal information between brain regions, enabling good quality in noise removal and better inference of causal relations.
+Meanwhile, the transformer-based discriminator constrains the generator to further capture global and local patterns for improving high-quality and diversity generation.
+By introducing the diffusive factor, the denoising inference with a large sampling step size is more efficient and can maintain high-quality results for effective connectivity generation.
+Evaluations of the ADNI dataset demonstrate the feasibility and efficacy of the proposed model.
+The proposed model not only achieves superior prediction performance compared with other competing methods but also predicts MCI-related causal connections that are consistent with clinical studies.